backblaze-b2-samples/b2-browser-upload/README.md

 # B2 Browser Upload

-This example demonstrates using the `b2_upload_file` Backblaze B2 Cloud Storage API from a web browser to upload a file directly from a web browser to the B2 bucket, without the file contents having to go through a web server you control.
+This example demonstrates two mechanisms that a web browser can use to upload a file directly from a web browser to the B2 bucket, without the file contents having to go through a web server you control:
+* Using an S3 presigned URL and the PutObject operation
+* Using the `b2_upload_file` Backblaze B2 Native API operation

-This is similar to using techniques with other cloud storage providers such as AWS's [presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html) and GCP's [signed URLs](https://cloud.google.com/storage/docs/access-control/signed-urls), and was inspired by and borrows from [Matt Welke](https://github.com/mattwelke)'s [upload-file-to-backblaze-b2-from-browser-example](https://github.com/mattwelke/upload-file-to-backblaze-b2-from-browser-example).
+The `b2_upload_file` example was inspired by and borrows from [Matt Welke](https://github.com/mattwelke)'s [upload-file-to-backblaze-b2-from-browser-example](https://github.com/mattwelke/upload-file-to-backblaze-b2-from-browser-example).
 Many thanks to Matt for writing and publishing that code!

+Both examples use a Node.js back end app that is configured with a Backblaze B2 application key and its ID.

+## Uploading via an S3 Presigned URL

+Since the presigned URL includes the object key (filename), after the user clicks the upload button, the front end JavaScript code uses the `fetch()` API to retrieve a presigned URL from the back end, passing the filename as a query parameter.
+The front end then uses `fetch()` to PUT the file directly to Backblaze B2 via its S3-compatible API's PutObject operation.

+## Uploading via the B2 `b2_upload_file` Operation

-In this example, a Node.js back end app renders the upload URL and authorization token into the web page containing the file upload element.
+In this example, the back end renders the upload URL and authorization token into the web page containing the file upload element.
 JavaScript on the front end uses the `fetch()` API to POST the file directly to Backblaze B2.

 # Components

 The example has two components:

-1. An Express back end to call the b2_get_upload_url and render the resulting upload URL and authorization token into the web page as hidden form fields without exposing the B2 application key to the browser.
+1. An Express back end.
+For S3, the back end creates a presigned URL, signed using the B2 application key.
+For B2, the back end calls `b2_get_upload_url` and renders the resulting upload URL and authorization token into the web page as hidden form fields.
+In neither case is the B2 application key exposed to the browser.
 2. A front end JS app to retrieve the rendered values to upload a selected file from the browser.
 Uses [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) to perform SHA1 hashing.

 # Preparing Backblaze B2 bucket